Nearsoft/apprentice/01 - How Internet Works/README.md

 GET method is used to read or retrieve a resource from the server.
 Usually when request is resolved properly, this returns a 200 response (OK).
 Otherwise, will return a 404 response (NOT FOUND) or 400 (BAD REQUEST).

 This one is the most used across the HTTP methods.
-When you type a URL in the location bar in the browser and press ENTER, you're doing a GET request, _and if successful the  will be HTML code from a webpage._
+When you type a URL in the location bar in the browser and press ENTER, you're doing a GET request, and if successful HTML code will be rendered on your web browser.
 Another example are mobile applications.
 When you open Instagram, for example, the application makes a request to the server to bring photos from the people you follow.
 The server responds with a JSON (JavaScript Object Notation) file with the latest news on your feed, including usernames, dates, comments, image's URL, etc. We won't be learning about JSON files right now, they will become more important later on 😉, right now we just need to understand that it is a file the server responds with all the necessary elements to be handled by the application and be shown in the screen.

 **Note ⚠️**:  When doing a `GET`, by standard you shouldn't be doing modifications.